typescript-eslint/typescript-eslint/packages/website/blog/2022-12-05-asts-and-typescript-eslint.md

 ### Enter TSESTree

-To resolve the incompatibilities between ESTrees and the TypeScript AST TypeScript-ESLint provides its own [`@typescript-eslint/parser` package](https://typescript-eslint.io/architecture/Parser.mdx) which:
+To resolve the incompatibilities between ESTrees and the TypeScript AST typescript-eslint provides its own [`@typescript-eslint/parser` package](https://typescript-eslint.io/architecture/Parser.mdx) which:

 1. First parses TypeScript syntax into a TypeScript AST
 1. Creates an ESTree AST based on that TypeScript AST
 1. Keeps track of equivalent nodes across each AST

-By creating both an ESTree AST and a TypeScript AST, the TypeScript-ESLint parser allows ESLint rules to work with TypeScript code.
+By creating both an ESTree AST and a TypeScript AST, the typescript-eslint parser allows ESLint rules to work with TypeScript code.
-That's why the [Getting Started guide](https://typescript-eslint.io/getting-started) for TypeScript-ESLint has you specify `parser: '@typescript-eslint/parser'` in your ESLint config!
+That's why the [Getting Started guide](https://typescript-eslint.io/getting-started) for typescript-eslint has you specify `parser: '@typescript-eslint/parser'` in your ESLint config!

 We commonly refer to the ESTree format that also includes TypeScript-specific syntax as **TSESTree**.